HemkumarGarlapati/Quantman_automated_daily_login_2026/README.md

 * Your secrets are stored only in your own GitHub account.
 * The login server does not log or store your password or TOTP secret.
 * The server only records your GitHub username, broker name, and client ID for access control.
+* The GitHub App can only trigger your workflow — it cannot read your repository's secrets, under any permission level, by GitHub's own design.
 * OIDC tokens are short-lived (expire after the workflow run) and are masked in all logs.

 ---